 To cook the chicken (skip if using leftover chicken)

-Bring the water back to a boil then add in 1 tsp of salt.
+- Bring the water back to a boil then add in 1 teaspoon of salt.

 To make the pastry cups